Our curriculum inside and outside is guided by the Early Years Foundation Stage DfE 2012 ( revised September 2014).

 Some examples of our fun inside:-

-- PE Session (Monday afternoon) This fun session revolves around helping the children understand the need for a healthy lifestyle.
+- PE Session (Monday and Friday afternoons) These fun session revolves around helping the children understand the need for a healthy lifestyle.
 We discuss healthy foods, having a good nights sleep and exercise.
 The children are encouraged to get changed into their PE kits independently, a great skill to have on starting school.
 We plan lots of different activities from ball games, to action songs and games, to obstacle courses, ending with a ‘cool down’ and a drink of water and orange segments .

 - Music Session As well as singing familiar and new songs on a daily basis, we also have a music teacher who comes in once a week, she plays the piano whilst the children sing songs and play a range of musical instruments.
 This supports their listening and language development as well as allowing them the opportunity of expressing themselves creatively.